marcolaux/linux-egpu-boot-switch/README.md

-linux-nvidia-egpu-boot-switch
+linux-egpu-boot-switch

-# automate things with an integrated GPU and an NVIDIA eGPU
+# automate things with an integrated GPU and an NVIDIA / AMD eGPU

 Tested Setup:
 - XPS 13 9370 / Lenovo X1 Yoga